 They’ve been in the business for a long time and work with many of the world’s largest platforms to deliver video and all other types of content.

 Their “Media Services Live” division provides live streaming video delivery.
 This platform includes a range of features that can be reviewed on their website.

 Akamai does not publish pricing information on their website.
-Each contract is custom priced based on the amount of bandwidth you need, features, and more.
-However, there is an easy way to access the Akamai CDN with simple, transparent, affordable pricing.
-Skip ahead to the DaCast section for more on this.
+Each contract is custom priced based on the amount of bandwidth and features you need

 Next up is Amazon’s CloudFront CDN.
 CloudFront is part of the Amazon AWS cloud computing platform.
 This is a reliable service that is widely used in the industry.
 CloudFront supports a range of live streaming video features.